ktfleming/rhc/README.md

 read_timeout_seconds = 30

 # A timeout in seconds for the entire request (until the request body finishes
 # tranferring).
-Defaults to 30 seconds; set to 0 for no timeout.
+Defaults to no timeout.
 timeout_seconds = 30

 # A theme to use to color JSON output.
 See below for more details.